kristofzerbe/hexo-generator-anything/README.md

 |  |  |  |-> jonas.md
 ```

 Each of these files has to have at least one Frontmatter variable called ``title``, where you can overwrite the default key string (value of the index variable in the posts).
-You can extend the Frontmatter with as many variables as you want and use it in your INDEX EJS template.
+You can extend the Frontmatter with as many variables as you want and use it in your POSTS INDEX EJS template.

-The content of the MD file will also be available in the data for generating the INDEX page.
+The content of the MD file will also be available in the data for generating the POSTS INDEX page.

 Example: